Orlin-Baltadzhiev/cardGameWithPostRequest/README.md

 ### 3) Rules in the game
 The rules in the game are very easy.
 First you have to provide a ***money*** to start a game and then you will see the first card.
 The other command is **BET**.
 With this command you will see the first card.
-After this you have to to predict whether the next card will be lower or higher.
+After this you have to to predict whether the next card will be **lower or higher**.
 When the deck of cards is finished, the deck will renew automatically.
-Anothre command in the game is shuffle.
-With this command you shuffle and return the new deck.
+Anothre command in the game is **shuffle**.
+With this command **you shuffle and return the new deck.**
-With balance command, you can easy check you current balance.
+With **balance** command, you can easy check you **current balance**.

 - **Example for Request**